 12 Rookie Decorating Moves You Might Be Making

 I was raised by an interior designer, and even I have been guilty of making rookie decorating moves.
 In fact, just last year—mind you, I have been writing about design for eight years—I made one of the most rookie moves: I hung my kitchen pendant so low that I bump my head on it occasionally.
 And no, I have not gotten around to fixing it.
-So let me just put this out there: It’s ok to be a beginner or to be oblivious to what decorators consider “the basics.”
+So let me just put this out there: It's ok to be a beginner or to be oblivious to what decorators consider "the basics."
 You live and you learn.
-That’s what you're here for, right?
-Today I’m giving you the express version on Decorating 101.
-Follow these tips and you'll have the framework for a truly beautiful space—and nothing to be too ashamed of when your most discerning friend comes over.
+That's what you're here for, right?
+Today I'm giving you the CliffsNotes on Decorating 101.
+Follow these and you'll have the framework for a truly beautiful space—and nothing to be too ashamed of when your most discerning friend comes over.

 Courtesy of Benjamin Vandiver

 Art should always be hung at eye level.
 A rookie move would be to hang a painting close to your console table or up higher near the ceiling.
 If you’re super tall or vertically challenged, hanging art at your own eye level will probably look odd to most of your guests; consider having a friend come over to help you eyeball it and find a happy medium.

 As I mentioned earlier, hanging a light fixture too low is a major rookie move (one that I’m guilty of—remind me not to ask my shortest friend for installation help).
 I love a low-hanging chandelier or pendant; it feels a little sultry.
 That said, it’s only acceptable if it’s hanging over a table (e.g., a dining table or a nightstand); otherwise you and your guests will bump into it—and that can hurt!